microsoft/STL/README.md

 -DENABLE_TESTS=TRUE -S . -B {wherever you want binaries}`.
 This differs from above only in `-DENABLE_TESTS=TRUE`.
 4. If you have already followed the steps from
-[How To Build With A Native Tools Command Prompt](#how-to-build-with-a-native-tools-command-prompt), and have not changed the value of {wherever you want binaries} in step four, then there is no need to rebuild to run the tests.
+[How To Build With A Native Tools Command Prompt](#how-to-build-with-a-native-tools-command-prompt), and have not changed the value of `{wherever you want binaries}` in step 4, then there is no need to rebuild to run the tests.
 Otherwise, invoke `ninja -C {wherever you want binaries}` to build the project.

 In addition to following the above steps you must also have [Python][] 3.8 or newer, and have LLVM's `bin` directory on